Skip to Main Content

 Here are several things you should notice about the script:

-1. It has comments on lines starting with "#".
-They are ignored when the script is run and just make it easier for people to understand the script when they look at it.
+1. It has comments on lines starting with “#.”
+These lines are ignored when the script is run.
+The lines starting with "#" just make it easier for people (like you and I) to understand the script when they look at it.

 2. The data have been entered directly into the script by typing them between the quotation marks.
-This is fine when you don't have many data, but would be really annoying if you had a lot of numbers to type.
+This is fine when you don't have many data points, but would be really annoying if you had a lot of numbers to type.
 The columns of data are separated by whitespace (space characters or tabs) and the rows of data are separated by linefeeds (i.e. pressing the Enter key).
+This is intuitive.

 Running a script using data from a file

-You can save the CSV file any place on your computer that you want.
-R has a function that initiates a "file open" dialog:
+You can save the CSV file any place on your computer that you want (but learn to navigate your computer and keep things in organized folders).
+R has a function that initiates a “file open” dialog:

 file.choose()

 When the file open dialog is executed, a popup window lets you navigate to and select the file that you want to open.
 Occasionally, the popup window is below the RStudio window.
-So if you run the script and it seems to have gotten stuck, minimize the RStudio window and see if the file open dialog window was hiding underneath.
+If you run the script and it seems to have gotten stuck, minimize the RStudio window and see if the file open dialog window was hiding underneath or look at the bottom task bar for a highlighted box.

 The .choose() function reads the CSV file into R, but it isn't in the correct form for R to use it.
-The function read.csv is used to convert the CSV-formatted data into an actual R data structure.
-So the file open function and the CSV conversion function can be put together into a combined function that both opens the file and converts the CSV:
+The function "read.csv" is used to convert the CSV-formatted data into an actual R data structure.
+Therefore the file open function and the CSV conversion function can be put together into a combined function that both opens the file and converts the CSV:

 read.csv(file.choose())